 Parks and Recreation

-The Mountain Brook Parks and Recreation Department oversees the maintenance of six City parks, one hundred and seven parcels of right-of-way property, as well as the sports fields at all the schools.
+.The Mountain Brook Parks and Recreation Department oversees the maintenance of seven City parks, one hundred and seven parcels of right-of-way property, as well as the sports fields at all the schools.
 The department's office and maintenance facility is located beside Mountain Brook High School.

-Parks and Recreation Projects Planned For 2014-2015:
+Parks and Recreation Projects Planned For 2017-2018:

 The City is continuing it's plan to install WIFI in its parks.
 Please click this link to keep updated on the progress.